Committed Clarksville Post-Divorce Attorneys Ready To Assist You

 Clients often think that once the divorce papers are signed, things will be set in stone for the future.
 However, the one constant in life is change.
 As changes happen, families often find themselves in need of a different arrangement with regard to the matters settled in divorce.
 Although post-divorce adjustments are common, sometimes they can be complex.
 Sometimes the post-divorce modification merely requires language changes or clarification, but sometimes the modifications are much more challenging.
 Contact our dedicated Clarksville post-divorce lawyers for experienced representation.

-At Batson Nolan, we understand the importance of creating solid documents which will protect the client in the future, but also understand what is required and necessary to make adjustments as changes occur.
+At Batson Nolan PLC, we understand the importance of creating solid documents which will protect the client in the future, but also understand what is required and necessary to make adjustments as changes occur.
 We are well-versed in addressing child custody and child support modifications as well as modifications to alimony obligations as the parties’ post-divorce circumstances evolve and shift.

 Parenting Plan Modifications

 A parenting plan modification is a change to the existing custody order.
-In order to modify the custody or visitation in an existing parenting plan, there must first be a material change of circumstances which took place after the entry of the original parenting plan.
-The definition of material change for modification purposes is somewhat fluid, and differs depending on whether a change is custody (change of primary residential parent from one party to the other) or a change in the visitation schedule (the day to day schedule of the child) is in question.
+In order to modify the custody or visitation in an existing parenting plan, there must first be a material change of circumstances that took place after the entry of the original parenting plan.
+The definition of material change for modification purposes is somewhat fluid, and differs depending on whether a change in custody (change of primary residential parent from one party to the other) or a change in the visitation schedule (the day-to-day schedule of the child) is in question.
 A material change could be something like a change in an employment schedule, a relocation of a parent, criminal charges against one of the parents, drug or alcohol dependency of one of the parents, or even the changing needs of the child as he or she grows.

 The second prong of the modification test involves whether the material change makes a modification of the parenting plan in the best interest of the child.
 The burden is upon the party wishing to change the existing parenting plan to illustrate that a material change exists and that the modification of the plan is in the best interest of the child.
-At Batson Nolan, we understand the subtle case law differences between material changes for the purpose of custodial versus visitation changes and are prepared to advise and advocate accordingly.
-Often times, parties wish to make changes to the parenting plan because they did not fully think through the plan before they agreed, and are unhappy with the agreed upon plan.
+At Batson Nolan PLC, we understand the subtle case law differences between material changes for the purpose of custodial versus visitation changes and are prepared to advise and advocate accordingly.
+Oftentimes, parties wish to make changes to the parenting plan because they did not fully think through the plan before they agreed, and are unhappy with the agreed upon plan.
 Once a plan is in place, it is very difficult to make changes.
 For this reason, it is important to ensure that the initial parenting plan is drafted correctly.

 If you or the other parent has a job opportunity, new relationship, educational opportunity, or other promising reason to leave the area, relocation may be considered.
 However, Tennessee law requires any parent, planning to relocate with the child out of state or more than 50 miles away from the other parent, to give notice to the other parent.
 The other parent will then have the right to object to the move.
 If the parents cannot reach an agreement, the parent wishing to move will need to modify the parenting plan.
 The court will consider whether the move is in the child’s best interest and how the move might impact the child’s relationship with the parent who is not moving.